Panos870/Student-Registration/README.md

 # Student-Registration
-Student registration interface that give yous the choice to explore the directory and see who is registered and delete whoever you want
+Student registration interface that give you the choice to explore the directory and see who is registered and delete whoever you want